Azure/portaldocs/portal-sdk/generated/portalfx-controls-grid.md

 The grid then searches for all the search terms in the formatted property values.
 If every search term is found the item is added to the filter results.

-[Grid Filtering Sample][FilterableSample]

-<a name="grid-editing"></a>
-### Editing
-The editable grid enables editing a list of data entities.
-It allows for editing existing items, deleting items, and adding new items.
-When a row is being edited the cells will be formatted with the ``editableFormat`` specified on the column.
-When not being edited the cells are formatted with ``format`` specified in the column definition.
-A row remains in the edit state until all the validators on the cells indicate the row is valid.

-There are special formatters for editing that create form controls that allow data editing.
-The formatters specifically for editing are
-- CheckBox
-- TextBox
-- MultiselectDropDown
-- CheckBoxRowSelection
-- DropDown

-[Editable Grid Sample][EditableSample]
-[All Controls in a Grid Sample][AllControlsSample]

 <a name="grid-paging"></a>
 ### Paging
 The pageable plugin enables virtualization for large data sets using sequential and random access.